kamsekar/kamsekar.github.io/docs/publications/index.md

 ---

 Atomically resolved microscopy images hold far more detail than the human eye can process.
-This review explains how computer **algorithms** can unlock that hidden information, providing consistent, objective insights and enabling the **analysis of electrocatalyst image datasets** too large or too tricky for manual work.
+This review explains how computer <u>algorithms</u> can unlock that hidden information, providing consistent, objective insights and enabling the <u>analysis of electrocatalyst image datasets</u> too large or too tricky for manual work.

 **Bringing into play automated electron microscopy data processing for understanding nanoparticulate electrocatalysts’ structure–property relationships** (2022)
   *<u>A.R.
 Kamšek</u>, F. Ruiz-Zepeda, A. Pavlišič, A. Hrnjić, N. Hodnik*